 The purpose of the TPS internship is to give students practical experience in their field of interest.
 TPS students can explore both domestic and international internship opportunities in a variety of areas including industry, non-profits, national laboratories, science journalism, policy and more.

 TPS students work together with their advisors to identify courses that will complement their research program.
 Students are only required to take one letter-graded course, however additional courses can be taken as deemed necessary by the student and their advisors.
 A list of potential courses relevant to the main research areas within the Tranlsational Plant Sciences graduate program are provided for reference.
-This list is not meant to be prescriptive, thus individual students may seek out courses not included on this list.
+This list is not exhaustive, nor is it meant to be prescriptive - thus individual students may seek out courses not included on this list.